 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy 🙂 Thank you!

 If you have a dog who is your best buddy (much like my cute mutt is!), you’ve probably considered camping as a great way to travel and take your pooch pal with you, right?
 It’s a great idea!
 However, even though camping with a dog is easier than a lot of other types of travel, it’s not totally smooth.
+However, make no mistake, traveling with a dog can be difficult and stressful – and that’s why it’s so right to get it right.
 There’s a lot of preparation that goes into camping with your dog, as many campsites and trails have strict rules about what you can and can’t do with your pet.

 Luckily, it’s not impossible to travel and camp with your pet pal, as long as you prepare and do a little research ahead of time.
 If you want to go camping with a dog, there are a few things to be aware of before you go, but it’s not too much to remember.